RufelleEmmanuelPactol/ChainLang/README.md

 ## Future APIs and Features
 The Chain DevKit is to include the Education Module, starting with '@trace'.
-Moreover, we also plan to allow to chain binary (.exec) or chain executable.
+Moreover, we also plan to allow the ChainLang to compile to a more resource-friendly binary, from .exec -->  .binc files.